-Seattle Public Schools announce plans to reopen ‘as usual’ if King County is in Phase 4
+Seattle Public Schools says it will reopen ‘as usual’ if King County reaches Phase 4

-Seattle Public Schools will return to class as usual come fall, officials announced in a letter to staff Friday evening — but only if King County has entered Phase 4 of Gov. Jay Inslee’s coronavirus reopening plan.
+Seattle Public Schools will return to class as usual come fall, officials announced in a letter to staff Friday evening — but only if King County has entered the fourth phase of Gov. Jay Inslee’s coronavirus reopening plan.

-If the county is still in Phase 2 or 3, all students will be given a hybrid option, which will include a mix of in-person and online learning.
+If the county is still in the second or third phase, all students will be given a hybrid option, which will include a mix of in-person and online learning.
 Families will also be able to choose to continue learning at a distance instead of returning to school buildings.

-After months of uncertainty about whether buildings would reopen in the fall, district officials say their decision reflects uncertainty over how the course of the coronavirus will evolve between now and when school starts.
+After months of uncertainty about whether buildings would reopen in the fall, district officials say their decision reflects input from more than 100 stakeholders — a process some say was too short to allow for meaningful feedback.
+It also hinges on uncertainty over how the course of the coronavirus will evolve between now and when school starts.

-“Unfortunately, we don’t know what will happen over these next few months, so a contingency plan is needed, including how we will address a resurgence of COVID-19 in our community,” district superintendent Denise Juneau wrote to staff.
+“Unfortunately, we don’t know what will happen over these next few months, so a contingency plan is needed, including how we will address a resurgence of COVID-19 in our community,” district Superintendent Denise Juneau wrote to staff.

 The announcement follows guidance from state education officials about planning for in-person instruction, while also incorporating health requirements.
 Public health guidelines and mandates from state education officials require schools to take safety measures, such as developing ramped-up cleaning schedules and requiring masks.
 Extra costs associated with reopening Seattle schools may be around $10 million, the district’s CFO JoLynn Berge said Tuesday.